Troland/how-javascript-works/cryptography.md

   }
   return buf;
 }
-//The function arrayBufferToString converts fixed-length raw binary data buffer to 16-bit unsigned String as our plaintext function arrayBufferToString(buf) {
+// The function arrayBufferToString converts fixed-length raw binary data buffer to 16-bit unsigned String as our plaintext function arrayBufferToString(buf) {
   return String.fromCharCode.apply(null, new Uint16Array(buf));
 }
-//This object below will generate our algorithm key var algoKeyGen = {
+// This object below will generate our algorithm key var algoKeyGen = {
   name: "AES-GCM",
   length: 256,
 };
-//This will generate random values of 8-bit unsigned integer var iv = window.crypto.getRandomValues(new Uint8Array(12));
+// This will generate random values of 8-bit unsigned integer var iv = window.crypto.getRandomValues(new Uint8Array(12));
-//This object will generate our encryption algorithm var algoEncrypt = {
+// This object will generate our encryption algorithm var algoEncrypt = {
   name: "AES-GCM",
   iv: iv,
   tagLength: 128,
 };
-//states that key usage is for encryption var keyUsages = ["encrypt"];
+// states that key usage is for encryption var keyUsages = ["encrypt"];
 var plainText = "This is a secure message from Mary";
 var secretKey;
-//This generates our secret Key with key generation algorithm window.crypto.subtle
+// This generates our secret Key with key generation algorithm window.crypto.subtle
   .generateKey(algoKeyGen, false, keyUsages)
   .then(function (key) {
     secretKey = key;
-  //Encrypt plaintext with key and algorithm converting the plaintext to ArrayBuffer
+  // Encrypt plaintext with key and algorithm converting the plaintext to ArrayBuffer
     return window.crypto.subtle.encrypt(
       algoEncrypt,
       key,